 Vitamin C helps tissue repair, lowers blood pressure, and increases the body’s ability to absorb iron [source].
 Those may be some of the internal benefits of vitamin C, but how about the external rewards?

-- Acts as an antioxidant that neutralizes free radicals and other nasties from daily environmental and sun exposure
+—Acts as an antioxidant that neutralizes free radicals from environmental stresses

 Vitamin C Serum with Camu Camu Powder